 LendingClub and Prosper are peer-to-peer lending marketplaces.
 Basically, you can get a fairly low rate on an unsecured personal loan that comes from other individual lenders.
 LendingClub statistics say that nearly half their loans are used to consolidate debt or pay down credit cards with a lower interest loan.

-Peer-to-peer lending options generally come with competitive interest rates that depend on your credit history, and they’re relatively quick to get.
-But the loan limits are usually around $25,000, though you may be able to take out multiple loans at once.
+Peer-to-peer lending options generally come with competitive interest rates that depend on your credit history.
+On top of that, they’re relatively quick to get.
+However, the loan limits are usually around $25,000, though you may be able to take out multiple loans at once.
 They can be a good option if you need to refinance debt quickly.

 Refinancing some or all of your debts may or may not be a good idea.
-Look at your debts, interest rates and minimum payments.
+Look at your balances, interest rates, and minimum payments.
 If you could reduce interest rates significantly, refinancing is usually a great option.
-Also, if you can lower your monthly payments, you could kick the money you save into paying off your principal balances more quickly, or into investment accounts that allow you to save for the future.
+Also, if you can lower your monthly payments, you could kick the money you save into paying off your principal balances more quickly or into investment accounts that allow you to save for the future.